lukasz-brzozko/userscript-starter/README.md

 - ✨ **Prettier Support** - Automatic code formatting
 - 🏗️ **Build System** - Automated build process that merges metadata with compiled code
 - 🚀 **Development Server** - Local dev server for testing userscripts with Violentmonkey
+- 🤖 **GitHub Actions** - Automated CI/CD workflow that builds and deploys to GitHub Pages
 - 📦 **Ready to Use** - Includes example code structure and helper functions

 ## Prerequisites